Applying to the EMBody Lab: FAQ

 - Curriculum vitae (CV).
 Your CV is your chance to convey information about the activities in which you have invested your time over the years.
 Note, though, that there are strong conventions for the content and format of psychology CVs.
 To get the format right, consult guides like this and this (shared by the University of Nebraska-Lincoln) and make several rounds of revisions.
 Opinions differ, but *I* consider it ok (and interesting!) for CVs of grad school applicants to include selected pre-college and non-academic activities.
 No need to go overboard, but feel free to include: major awards/achievements in high school, serious work or volunteer experience outside academia, fluency in languages other than English, or non-academic talents or pursuits if they are central to who you are.

 I'm thinking of applying to work with you.
-Should I contact you ahead of time?
+Should I email you?
+Would you meet with me ahead of time?

 III.
 FOR UNDERGRADUATE-LEVEL APPLICANTS